HumanLearning2021/HumanLearningApp/summaries/sprint6.md

 ## Jaakik, Marouane

 ## Konrad, Jonas Franz
 This week I implemented caching and the ability to download databases.
 I had some trouble integrating dependency injection to write cleaner code but otherwise it went ok.
+We had trouble with our tests because we hit the quota limit on Firestore which means that they could no longer run.
+I explored the possibility to use the Firebase Emulator to test instead of the "real" Firebase such as to not have this problem again.
+Some testing yielded positive results which means that we will probably integrate this after this sprint.

 ## Lachat, Niels Marco
 This week I started by merging a PR that cleaned the project hierarchy and renamed a few files to have a more coherent project hierarchy.